 A voice of reason in a diet-crazed world.

 “Diets are restrictive and unsustainable, leaving the dieter feeling guilty and disappointed.
 My goal is to help people recognize and cope with their triggers for mindless and emotional overeating, rediscover joy in physical activity, and effectively nourish their body, mind, heart, and spirit.”

 Michelle May, M.D., CSP, a physician, mindful eating speaker, and recovered yo-yo dieter empowers others to take charge of their lives and end chronic dieting and overeating without deprivation and guilt.
 Her authenticity and passion for mindful eating stems from her own personal struggle with food and body image.
 After years of ineffective yo-yo dieting, she developed a mindful, non-diet approach to food, movement, and self-care.

 Michelle founded Am I Hungry?® Mindful Eating Programs and Training in 1999 to share this compassionate, constructive and life-changing approach through health and wellness professionals, corporate wellness programs, hospitals, fitness centers, insurance companies, and community-based programs.
 Winner of the Excellence in Patient Education Innovation Award, Am I Hungry?
-Mindful Eating Programs are available through hundreds of licensed Am I Hungry? facilitators, coaches, and therapists worldwide through workshops, webinars, coaching, retreats and workplace wellness programs.
+Mindful Eating Programs are available through hundreds of licensed Am I Hungry? facilitators, coaches, and therapists worldwide through workshops, webinars, coaching, retreats and organizational wellness programs.